This post was updated on February 26, 2021.

 - URL – Do visitors retrieve the same site with or without typing in “www”?
 If not, this could cause confusion and be detrimental to SEO.

 - Theme – Page Speed was our priority when building Mai Theme 2.0.
-Choose a theme that scores in the high 90s on Google’s core web vitals out of the box.
+Choose a theme that scores in the high 90’s on Google’s core web vitals out of the box.
 Mai Theme does.

-4. Website Security Review
+4. Security

-A secure website is crucial, not only to your business and profits but to your clients as well.
+A secure website is crucial, not only to your business and profits, but to your clients as well.
 Even if you’re not dealing with monetary transactions, it is still your responsibility to protect your client’s data, such as email addresses, names, and affiliations.

-- SSL Certification – A website that begins with “HTTPS” is secure; if it begins with “HTTP” it is not.
+- SSL Certification – A website that begins with “https” is secure; if it begins with “http” it is not.
 To obtain SSL certification, your site must go through a validation process.

 - Privacy Policy – Depending on your state, privacy policies are sometimes required by federal or state law.
 A privacy policy also builds trust with clients and consumers.